rwxrob/cmdbox/README.md

 * Use of aliases (`d|del|delete`) allows accessibility even if tab completion is not (yet) supported on a particular platform.

-* Inferring the main (top-level) command to use was considered to be the first argument (`os.Args[0]`) for some time but further research revealed it can never be relied upon fully.
-It also initially seemed clever to change the behavior of an executable simply by changing its name but this was quickly dismissed when clearer thinking prevailed concerning this and other security concerns.
-Therefore, the first command must be passed as an argument to `cmdbox.Execute("mytopcmd")`.
-It is simple enough, however, to compile other executables with different main commands.
-Indeed, only the argument to need change to do so.

 * Rather than add the complication of wrapping lines in a block and indenting the proper number of spaces for a given terminal width (which could be resized), the choice to keep all blocks beginning from